What is AARRR framework?

 Is the AARRR framework valuable for business growth?

-AARRR helps to improve your marketing and sales efforts.
+AARRR helps improve your marketing and sales efforts.
 AARRR framework helps you to move your customers from acquisition to activation to revenue.
 This framework provides a structure for your SaaS marketing planning process or to create a marketing plan.

 How to improve your marketing using the AARRR metrics?